openwisp/django-netjsonconfig/README.rst

 Contributing
 ------------

-1. Announce your intentions in the `issue tracker <https://github.com/openwisp/django-netjsonconfig/issues>`__
+1. Announce your intentions in the `OpenWISP Mailing List <https://groups.google.com/d/forum/openwisp>`_
 2. Fork this repo and install it
 3. Follow `PEP8, Style Guide for Python Code`_
 4. Write code